nitin30kumar/JARVIS-using-python/README.md

-# __JARVIS :robot: with python__ :wave:
+# :electron: __JARVIS :robot: with python__ :wave:

 > If you're big fan of Ironman, you must have listened about his AI-JARVIS.
-So, I've made one for you to make use of ...
+So, I've made one for you to make use of ... :beginner:

+## :warning: This project has some defects, and I'm working on it.
+:no_entry: __Till then, you can commit any changes required here.__ :no_entry_sign:

 ## Modules requires: